 “Oh!
 Sweet Nuthin'” closes this last chapter of VU’s history, and it’s got the perfect finishing touch.
 Sadly, softly, Reed breathes a tale about the down-and-out, and that familiar feeling of being empty-handed.
 It’s a gentle slice of melancholy imbued with the saintly grace of the blues, and surely has a place in every fan’s heart.
 If you squint with your mind’s eye, you can even watch as the New York hipsters finally share a spliff with the be-sandaled flower children, all of them swaying as the song crescendos.

 Reed parted after Loaded to pursue his solo career, and though Doug Yule and Willie “Loco” Alexander, Reed’s replacement, sallied on under the Velvets banner, this is certainly the band’s last proper album.
-The ultimate irony, of course, was that while every VU album seemed to foster an entirely new sound, the band’s very last was their most accessible.
-With “Rock `N’ Roll” and “Sweet Jane” climbing the charts, the band was getting the kind of exposure they needed to achieve commercial success.
+The ultimate irony, of course, was that while every Velvet Underground album seemed to foster an entirely new sound, Loaded, the band’s very last, was their most accessible.
+With “Rock ‘N’ Roll” and “Sweet Jane” climbing the charts, the band was getting the kind of exposure they needed to achieve commercial success.
 When all was said and done, what the Velvets left behind was a creative legacy that—similar to their swan-song album—was loaded with twists and innovations, and that even included having a few hits.